Search for an answer or browse help topics to create a ticket

 View all categories

-Currency Derivatives are F&O contracts that are traded on the exchanges.
-They are similar to the stock F&O, but the underlying of these contracts are currency pairs (i.e. USDINR, EURINR, JPYINR or GBPINR) instead of stocks.
+Currency derivatives are F&O contracts traded on exchanges, similar to stock F&O. However, the underlying assets of these contracts are currency pairs such as USDINR, EURINR, JPYINR, or GBPINR, rather than stocks.
 To learn more about F&O, see What is F&O (Futures and Options)?

 The currency derivatives segment of NSE provides trading for these instruments: